Who can join CHHA?

-As a CHHA member, you will receive 3 issues of Listen/Écoute, CHHA's national magazine for one year.
+As a CHHA member, you will receive an issue of Listen/Écoute, CHHA's national magazine.
 This magazine will keep you up to date on hard of hearing issues.

 Members of CHHA are eligible to vote at Annual Meetings on important issues to the organization, such as changes to CHHA bylaws, and the election of CHHA board representatives.